 Place check marks on any matched items.
 When the invoice matches the line item on the purchase order and the goods received, you know it’s okay and can move on.
 If you run into any line items that don’t match – such as ordering 10 widgets, and only receiving 8, but being billed for 12 widgets, highlight those inconsistencies.
 Make a note of these issues and reach out to the vendor for assistance with correcting the error.

-Ideally, your organisation uses an e-procurement system that features a three-way matching process.
+Ideally, your organization uses an e-procurement system that features a three-way matching process.
 This reconciliation process matches the buyer’s purchase order to the seller’s invoice, and the inventory receiving documents or packing slip to ensure that what is ordered matches what is received and matches what is paid for.

 This three-way matching process helps to prevent a number of issues, such as paying for fraudulent or incorrect invoices, paying for product not received, and son on.
 It helps to authenticate valid invoices for immediate payment.